Codax2000/personal-website/README.md

 ## About

-This is the frontend only, built with React, D3, and Bootstrap.
+This is the frontend only, built with React, Vite, D3, and Bootstrap.
 It is my playground for pushing myself to build and learn new ideas and web design concepts.
 It was initially deployed to Microsoft Azure and backed by a Spring Boot API, but that became difficult to manage and extremely slow, and Github Pages was a good alternative.